 The 40 hour initial training is for Master Naturalist Volunteer designation.
 Participants must complete eight hours of advanced training and 40 hours of volunteer service each year to achieve and maintain Virginia Master Naturalist certification.

-This year's training class will be held every Monday evening from August 1st through November 14th at the University of Mary Washington, Jepson Science Center, room 109.
+The training class will be held every Monday evening from August through November at the University of Mary Washington, Jepson Science Center.
 Classes will run from 6 - 9 pm.
-There are a few Saturday morning field trips as well.
+There are four Saturday morning field trips as well.

-Class size is limited to 24 and is open to the public.
+Class size is limited to 24 and the application is open to the public.

 Chapter members Amy Settle and Tim Anderson identify juvenile salamanders and frogs